PaulOlteanu/36T/README.md

 * /tests/: Various tests for the app
     * \__init.py__: Declares the tests folder a package
     * conftest.py: Code for creating the test client
+    * test_api_urls: Tests for api routes using HTTP requests
     * test_libs: Tests for lib functions
     * test_models: Tests for database functions
-    * test_urls: Tests for app routes using HTTP requests

 * Makefile: Helpers for creating a venv, installing dependencies, and testing